 The results obtained from the batteries

-In tests, the test batteries they kept 87,5% and 115,9% of their energy capacity respectively at -40 ° C and + 50 ° C. Furthermore, at these temperatures they recorded a high Coulomb efficiency, 98,2% and 98,7% respectively, which means that batteries can be subjected to multiple charge cycles before ceasing to function.
+In tests, the test batteries they retained 87,5% and 115,9% of their energy capacity at -40°C and +50°C respectively.
+Furthermore, at these temperatures they recorded high Coulomb efficiency, 98,2% and 98,7% respectively, which means that batteries can be subjected to multiple charge cycles before ceasing to function.
 Zheng Chen, professor of nanoengineering at UC San Diego's Jacobs School of Engineering and senior author of the study (that I link to you here) has explained:

-High temperature efficiency is needed in areas where ambient temperatures can reach more than 40-50 ° C and roads are even warmer.
-In electric vehicles, battery packs are typically found under the floor, close to the hot asphalt.
+High-temperature efficiency is needed in areas where ambient temperatures can reach more than 40-50°C and the streets are even hotter.
+In electric vehicles, battery packs are typically located under the floor, close to the hot asphalt.